 Market in economics does not refer to a place or places but to a commodity and also to buyers and sellers of that commodity who are in competition with one another According to Pappas and Hirschey, "Market structure refers to the number and size distribution of buyers and sellers in the market for a good or service".

 It indicates a set of market characteristics that determine the nature of market in which a firm operates.
+Different market structures affect the behavior of sellers and buyers in different manners.

 The term market hence implies: